byterubpay/byterub-site/README.md

 - [How to add a new language](#how-to-add-a-new-language)

 ## Introduction
-This README here to walk you through everything you need to know to make changes, edits, or even completely new pages for the new [getmonero.org website](https://getmonero.org/).
+This README here to walk you through everything you need to know to make changes, edits, or even completely new pages for the new [getbyterub.org website](https://getbyterub.org/).
 It'll definitely be a bit of a ride, so strap yourself in.
 Feel free to skip down to a relevant section if you already know what you need.

-If you need support about something related to the website, plese join `#monero-site` [Freenode/IRC](irc://chat.freenode.net/#monero-site), [Matrix](https://matrix.to/#/!txpwSzQzkuUaVbtsIx:matrix.org) and MatterMost.
-For general info about ByteRub join `#monero`.
+If you need support about something related to the website, plese join `#byterub-site` [Freenode/IRC](irc://chat.freenode.net/#byterub-site), [Matrix](https://matrix.to/#/!txpwSzQzkuUaVbtsIx:matrix.org) and MatterMost.
+For general info about ByteRub join `#byterub`.
 We'll do whatever we can to help you.

 ## What you'll need

-* Jekyll: [getmonero.org](https://getmonero.org/) is made using a simple, static website generator called [Jekyll](https://jekyllrb.com/).
+* Jekyll: [getbyterub.org](https://getbyterub.org/) is made using a simple, static website generator called [Jekyll](https://jekyllrb.com/).
 You will need it installed on your system to test any changes that you made.
 Follow the instructions on the website to get up and going:
   * Install Ruby dependencies as suggested [in the Jekyll documentation](https://jekyllrb.com/docs/installation/)
   * Install Bundler: `gem install bundler`
   * Install Jekyll with all dependencies (run from the project directory): `bundle`

-* GitHub/GitLab: Pretty much everything in ByteRub is hosted on [GitHub](https://github.com/byterubpay) or [getmonero GitLab](https://repo.getmonero.org/users/byterubpay/projects) and uses Git as the primary version control system.
+* GitHub/GitLab: Pretty much everything in ByteRub is hosted on [GitHub](https://github.com/byterubpay) or [getbyterub GitLab](https://repo.getbyterub.org/users/byterubpay/projects) and uses Git as the primary version control system.
 If you're not familiar with how to use Git, you can check out [this tutorial](https://guides.github.com/activities/hello-world/) for a good overview.
 It will take you through pretty much everything you'll need to know to edit the website.
-If you haven't already, register on GitLab and fork the [ByteRub Website repository](https://repo.getmonero.org/byterubpay/monero-site).
+If you haven't already, register on GitLab and fork the [ByteRub Website repository](https://repo.getbyterub.org/byterubpay/byterub-site).

 *Note: If you're confused, feel free to click other files in the same directory (folder) that you are in for the step that you are on to see some working examples.
 Compare them to the instructions and you should understand better.*

 Once you have the above list of things, it's typically a good idea to build the website from your local computer to make sure it works before you make any changes.
 To do this, complete the following steps:

-1. Navigate to your local `monero-site` repository.
+1. Navigate to your local `byterub-site` repository.
 2. Serve the website: `bundle exec jekyll serve --baseurl ''`.
 If you want, you can speedup thi process by loading only the last blog post instead of all of them.
 Simply add `--limit_posts 1` to the command above.
 The resulting command will be `bundle exec jekyll serve --limit_posts 1 --baseurl ''`.
 3. Open a browser and go to [http://127.0.0.1:4000](http://127.0.0.1:4000).
 4. If all went well, you should see the ByteRub website and you're ready to make changes.

 ## General change recommendations
-The average ByteRub user that will want to contribute to the website should probably start looking for issues labelled [⛑️ help needed](https://repo.getmonero.org/byterubpay/monero-site/issues?label_name%5B%5D=%E2%9B%91%EF%B8%8F++help+needed) or making blog posts, user guides or ByteRubpedia entries; all of which are covered in this document.
+The average ByteRub user that will want to contribute to the website should probably start looking for issues labelled [⛑️ help needed](https://repo.getbyterub.org/byterubpay/byterub-site/issues?label_name%5B%5D=%E2%9B%91%EF%B8%8F++help+needed) or making blog posts, user guides or ByteRubpedia entries; all of which are covered in this document.
 If this is all you want to do, don't worry, it's actually not a daunting task at all.

-If you are a web developer and would like to make large macro-level changes, it would be best to open an issue first or to get in contact with the developers on `#monero-site` (IRC/Freenode, MatterMost, Matrix).
+If you are a web developer and would like to make large macro-level changes, it would be best to open an issue first or to get in contact with the developers on `#byterub-site` (IRC/Freenode, MatterMost, Matrix).

 This website is completely open-source however and anything and everything is available for changing should the community deem it necessary.